 Do I need to be a UIC student?

-Some Break Through Tech programming, such as our twice-a-year Guild program, is open to community college students as well as UIC students.
+Some Break Through Tech programming is open to community college students as well as UIC students.
 Other programs, such as the UIC computer science course known as CS 111 and our three-week micro-internships called Sprinternships, are designed primarily for UIC students who have decided to move forward with either a major or minor in computer science or data science.
-Students who participate in Guild may apply to transfer to UIC to become a part of these opportunities.
+Community college students may apply to transfer to UIC to become a part of these opportunities.

 Where can I find out more about the programs, and when do they take place?